 In the annals of major league statistics you will find nothing spectacular about Mike Jacobs, Mark Teahen, David DeJesus and Willie Bloomquist.
-In fact, less than two years later none were still with the team.
+In fact, less than two years later none of them were still in Royals uniforms.

-But with one out Jacobs deposited a home run over the right-center field wall, and the crowd halted its slow march to the exits.
+But with one out Mike Jacobs deposited a home run over the wall in right-center field, and the crowd halted its slow march to the exits.

-Then when Teahen crushed the next pitch, we were all in full "LET'S GO ROY-ALS!" mode before the ball even landed in the opposing team's bullpen.
+Then when Teahen crushed the next pitch, we were all chanting "LET'S GO ROY-ALS!" before the ball even landed in the opposing team's bullpen.

 After a walk put the tying run on base, DeJesus brought it home with a triple into the gap.
 The stadium was so loud, I couldn't hear myself think!

 When Bloomquist delivered the inevitable game-winning sacrifice fly, my family went bananas.
 We were high-fiving total strangers!

 My daughter was squealing like a typical 7-year-old, caught up in the excitement of the crowd.
 But as I saw my brother-in-law give my son a giant bear hug, there was something on his 6-year-old face that wasn't there before.

 The game.
 It was in his blood now.